Why Collect Supreme Court Justices?

 Honors for the scarcest Justice, autographically speaking, go to Alfred Moore (noted above in the “bland” category).
 Moore was active in North Carolina state legal and political life before and after the Revolution and served as Attorney General of the state before being appointed to the Court by President John Adams.
 He served from October 1799 until he resigned at age 48 in February of 1804; he died in October 1810.
 I have but one signature of his in my collection and that was secured privately.
 I have never seen anything of Moore’s offered for public sale.
 Does he exist “out there” somewhere?
 Surely he must… but where?
 That is your challenge. and half the fun, in collecting a full set of Supreme Court autographs.

 Others of some rarity include William Cushing, James Iredell, Thomas Johnson and William Paterson, members of the first Supreme Court, appointed by George Washington.
-Relatively uncommon 19th Century Justices include William Johnson, Horace Lurton, Philip P. Barbour, and Joseph P. Lamar; tougher 20th Century Justices include John H. Clarke, Edward Sanford and, interestingly, the late Antonin Scalia and Chief Justice John Roberts on the present Court.
+Relatively uncommon 19th Century Justices include William Johnson, Horace Lurton, Philip P. Barbour, and Joseph P. Lamar; tougher 20th Century Justices include John H. Clarke, Edward Sanford and, interestingly, the late Antonin Scalia and Chief Justice John Roberts on the present Court as well as recent Trump-appointed Justices.

 Like every other institution of government, the autopen has lurked in the background on occasion, but while available for all Justices, not all use it and those that use it do so not all of the time.
 As a rule, when an Associate Justice or Chief Justice has not wished to use a machine, at least you could expect an authentic signature.
 I am not aware of any instance where a secretary or clerk signed correspondence for a sitting Justice using the Justice’s name.

 The Autopen has been used to some extent by Chief Justices Warren Burger and William Rehnquist, and by Associate Justices Thurgood Marshall, William Brennan and Sandra Day O’Connor, Antonin Scalia and several others sporadically.
-Justice Ginsburg now declines all autograph requests.
+Justice Ginsburg in her last few years on the Court declined all autograph requests.

 If you do not have a burning desire (or the resources to match said desire) to join in the quest for Alfred Moore or the other scarcer and therefore more expensive Justices, one should put together a fine set of the Chiefs (only 17, 6 also having served as Associate Justices), or perhaps just a nice set of the “Greats”, the Court during the Civil War, the “Jewish Justices”, or whatever grouping one might create.

 Collecting autographs of the Chief Justices and the Associate Justices has been a great deal of fun for me.
-I am delighted that this is a rare feat.
+I am delighted that acquiring a complete set is such a rare feat.
 I truly felt the thrill of victory when in the same week that I purchased an Alfred Moore signature, the then newest member of the Court, now retired Justice David Souter, provided me with his autograph and my collection was complete.
 Since then, I have been fortunate to keep the collection current and entire.

 I recall with pride the first time I visited the Court on a college trip to Washington, being awestruck by the beauty and solemnity of the Court and its traditions.
 I am, I admit, a lawyer by profession, having gone to law school in Washington DC and been admitted to the Bar of the District of Columbia.
 I well remember being sworn in as a member of the Bar of the Supreme Court by the then Solicitor General of the United States Erwin Griswold, the oath being administered by then Associate Justice Rehnquist.
 And I remember the thrill as a young lawyer participating in the drafting of an amicus curiae (“friend of the court”) brief and sitting at the counsel table during oral arguments before the Court.
 Today, I write this article with the thrill of a collector of autographs of the Chief Justices of the United States and the Associate Justices of the Supreme Court of the United States.
 I hope I have adequately conveyed enough of this enjoyment to encourage you to join me in this fascinating area of autograph collecting.